eiziiaizii1/ceng442-assignment1-GroupTAFB/README.md

-# ceng442-assignment1-GroupTAFB
+# CENG442 Assignment 1: Azerbaijani Text Processing & Word Embeddings

-## CENG442 Assignment 1 - Azerbaijani Text Preprocessing & Word Embeddings
+This project is a pipeline for preprocessing Azerbaijani text data and training Word2Vec and FastText models for sentiment analysis.

 **Group Members:**
 * Talha Ubeydullah Gamga | 20050111078